Distributional Statistical Models: Weak Moments, Cumulants, and a Central Limit Theorem: Discussion and open problems

-Several questions remain open and define a natural research programme. \emph{Uniqueness beyond the hierarchy:} For which positive Schwartz kernels is the family $\{x^n\varphi:n\ge 0\}$ total in $\mathcal{S}(\R)$?
+\emph{Uniqueness beyond the hierarchy and classical M-determinacy:} For which positive Schwartz kernels is the family $\{x^n\varphi:n\ge 0\}$ total in $\mathcal{S}(\R)$?
 The Gaussian kernel provides a canonical case, via the completeness of the Hermite functions.
-More generally, this problem is closely related to weighted polynomial approximation on the real line.
-For kernels of the form $\varphi(x)=e^{-Q(x)}$ with $Q$ even and sufficiently convex, one enters the classical theory of Freud weights, where density and approximation properties of polynomials in weighted function spaces have been extensively studied \cite{Lubinsky2007}.
+More generally, this problem is closely related to weighted polynomial approximation on the real line and to the classical theory of M-determinacy.
+As discussed in Section~\ref{subsec:classical-moment-problem}, the weak moment problem transforms the classical Hamburger moment problem into a weighted one: Carleman's condition and Krein's criterion~\cite{Stoyanov2000Krein} are applied to the weighted measure $\varphi(x)\,dx$ rather than to the original distribution.
+The boundary between M-determinate and M-indeterminate weighted measures---explored in depth by Stoyanov~\cite{Stoyanov2013,StoyanovInverardiTagliani2023} and collaborators---therefore governs the reach of the weak uniqueness theorems.
+For kernels of the form $\varphi(x)=e^{-Q(x)}$ with $Q$ even and sufficiently convex, one enters the classical theory of Freud weights, where density and approximation properties of polynomials in weighted function spaces have been extensively studied~\cite{Lubinsky2007}.
 In particular, for $\varphi(x)=e^{-|x|^\alpha}$ with $\alpha>1$, results on rapid polynomial approximation suggest that the Gaussian case $\alpha=2$ is part of a broader phenomenon, although a full characterisation of totality in $\mathcal{S}(\R)$ remains open.
-Complementary insight is provided by the theory of de~Branges, which characterises non-density of polynomials in weighted spaces in terms of associated entire functions \cite{deBranges1968}.
+Complementary insight is provided by the theory of de~Branges, which characterises non-density of polynomials in weighted spaces in terms of associated entire functions~\cite{deBranges1968}.
 Extending such criteria to the Schwartz topology appears to be the natural route to a complete solution.